By Fay McCray (@fayewrites)

 Turns out my shadow tastes pretty damn good.

 Faye McCray is a native New Yorker and current resident of the Washington, DC metropolitan area where she resides with her husband and two young sons.
 She is an attorney by day and writer by life.
 She is the author of White Belt, a short story that follows a young college student turned unlikely heroine of the zombie apocalypse.
-The sequel, Yellow Belt will be available on Amazon January 29, 2014.
+The sequel, Yellow Belt is on Amazon.
 You can also find Faye's work on Black Girl Nerds, Madame Noire, Black and Married with Kids, and Rachel in the OC.
 She recently completed her first novel and is working hard on her second.
 Connect with Faye on her blog, www.fayemccray.com, on Facebook at www.facebook.com/fayewrites, and on Twitter (@fayewrites)